Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Introduction

-\item The purpose of this work is to experiment with adversarial attacks and then compare the results.
-We have trained a binary text classification model on two different datasets and used pre-trained transformer models for comparison. \item We have generated adversarial examples on the model and pre-trained mode.
-We explained the original model and attacked models with explainable AI techniques for analyzing the effect of attacks on text sentences \item This research depends on the state-of-art methodologies to attack and delves further into the effects model explainability by attacks.
-We analyze the effect of the attack on explainability on three state-of-the-art transformer-attacked models, BERT, RoBERTa, and xlnet-based models. \end{itemize}
+In this paper, we have examined the impact of adversarial examples on the explainability of the ML model within NLP.
+Our work develops a safe DNN model and analyzes adversarial situations and their effects, providing a solution to help better understand DNNs, thereby improving their reliability and safety.
+The use of adversarial instances provides a new domain in which to investigate the attractive aspects of DNNs.
+Additionally, our proposed method combines two concepts: adversarial attacks and explainability, to explain the model's performance after the attacks.
+Our key contributions are listed below: \begin{itemize} \item We propose to explain adversarial attacks with explainability to build a robust model against adversarial attacks on text data. \item We experiment with adversarial attacks and then compare the results.
+We train a binary text classification model on two different datasets and use pre-trained transformer models for comparison. \item We generate adversarial examples on the model and the pre-trained model.
+We explained the original model and attacked models with explainable AI techniques for analyzing the effect of attacks on text sentences \item We analyze the effect of the attack on explainability on three state-of-the-art transformer-attacked models, BERT, RoBERTa, and xlnet-based models. \end{itemize} Moreover, this work aims to give answers to the following research questions: \begin{itemize} \item How is the explainability of the model affected by adversarial attacks? \item How are the success rates of attacks on each trained model? \item What features are mostly compromised by the adversarial attacks? \end{itemize}